شناسایی پیشرانهای کلیدی آینده توسعه شهری (نمونه مورد مطالعه: منطقه 5 شهرداری تهران)

 • Khatereh Moghani Rahimi 3

-1 Master student in urban planning, Department of Urban and Regional Planning, Faculty of Art and Architecture, Tarbiat Modares University, Tehran, Iran.
+1 Master Student in Urban Planning, Faculty of Art and Architecture, Tarbiat Modares University, Tehran, Iran.

-2 Associate Professor, Department of Urban planning and Design, Faculty of Arts and Architecture, Tarbiat Modares University, Tehran, Iran.
+2 Associate Professor, Faculty of Arts and Architecture, Tarbiat Modares University, Tehran, Iran.

-3 PhD Candidate, Department of Urban planning and Design, Faculty of Arts and Architecture, Tarbiat Modares University, Tehran, Iran.
+3 PhD Candidate, Faculty of Arts and Architecture, Tarbiat Modares University, Tehran, Iran.

 چکیده [English]